 If you are registering for a credit course through Carey Institute, click HERE.

-April 22 Preaching Workshop in Cantonese with Rev. David Chan
+April 23 Preaching Workshop in Chinese with Rev. David Chan (Carey)

 June 13 Understanding Teens: Issues & Resources with Peter Anderson (First Baptist, Lethbridge)

 June 28 Carey Graduation

 August 29 with Sherry Bennett (Family Camp with Riverdale Baptist Church, Whitehorse YT)

 HIST 503 | Dr. Joyce Chan

 Online, April 13 – June 19, 2015

 A survey of the history of Christianity from the end of the New Testament era (ca. 100 C.E.) to the present through an examination of both primary and secondary texts with an emphasis on Christian theology, spirituality, ethics, institutional developments, and the interaction between culture and faith, in a global context.